Two people sitting at a table looking at a paper.

 • Your business is eligible.
 Certain businesses can’t use the quick method, such as bookkeeping businesses, financial consultants, and tax consultants.

-When using the quick method, you still charge your customers GST or HST at the applicable rate, but you only have to pay a portion of the tax.
+When using the quick method, you still charge your customers GST or HST at the applicable rate for your province, but you only have to pay a portion of that tax.

 How much you pay is calculated using the quick method remittance rate.
 You can find your remittance rate on the CRA website.

 Using the quick method, you can’t claim ITCs for most purchases.
-This is because you're only paying a portion of the GST/HST tax rate.
+This is because you're only paying a portion of the GST/HST you collected.

 If you are in Québec, you can find your remittance rate on Revenu Québec website.